 Batroûn International Festival

 If you happen to visit in July or August, try to time it during the Batroûn International Festival.
-An especially vibrant time.
-Started in 2009, the festival hosts local and international artists at various places in town.
+It’s an especially vibrant time.
+Started in 2009, the festival hosts local and international artists, music and movies at various places in town.
 Included in 2018 festival was:

 - Batroûn Bike Festival